Guided tours and package for groups

 Special guided tours

-We can offer special guided tours on a particular theme or tours to view a particular category of artefacts, such as textiles, books, weapons and armour, tools or furniture.
+We offer special guided tours on a particular theme or tours to view a particular category of artefacts, such as textiles, books, weapons and armour, tools or furniture.
 Would you like to hear about the strange fates of the Wrangel, von Haugwitz, Brahe or Königsmarck families or have a special tour on the theme of the castle’s animals?
 Please contact us if you have any questions or special requests or ideas for a visit to the castle and we can plan it with you!

 Guided tours in other languages